radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/workflow/13-exception-management.md

 # Exception management

 Exception management is a powerful feature that allows you to manage the lifecycle of a control defect.
-As of version 2016 of Brainwaves iGRC platform the feature has been enhanced with the possibility to manage exception through workflows.
+As of version 2016 of Identity Analyticss platform the feature has been enhanced with the possibility to manage exception through workflows.
 Exceptions are used to attach a lifecycle information to a control result when:

 - The control defect is a false positive,